Advertiser Disclosure

 Flexible Dining

 Amtrak still operates what they call “flexible dining” on routes east of the Mississippi, featuring to-go-style meals for breakfast, lunch, and dinner.
-You can either eat these items in the dining car or have them brought to your private room for consumption.
+You can either eat these items in the dining car or have them brought to your private room.

-In all cases, the meals are packaged in disposable containers, situated on a hard plastic tray, and come with everything prepackaged.
-These meals are among some of the most unappetizing meals that Amtrak offers, so you’ll definitely want to consider this before booking.
+In all cases, the meals are packaged in disposable containers, placed on a hard plastic tray, and come with everything prepackaged.
+These meals are among some of the most unappetizing meals that Amtrak offers, so consider this before booking.

-Here’s a sample of what you can expect on menus offering flexible dining, as of September 2021:
+Here’s a sample of what you can expect on menus offering flexible dining as of October 2024:

 SCROLL FOR MORE